ashroland/netzine-cms/README.md

 ### philosophy
-traditional zine-making is democratized book-binding with commonly available office supplies. no databases, no plugins. netzine-cms aims to be as little as possible while also providing the tools necessary to author a zine online. it is an organizational engine as well as a method of collage.
+traditional zine-making is democratized book-binding with commonly available office supplies. netzine-cms aims to be as little as possible while also providing the tools necessary to author a zine online. no databases, no plug-ins, no serious dependency chain. it is an organizational engine as well as a method of collage.

 ### usage